Published:

 Just like users want to see where their rideshare is in real time instead of calling a taxi, or view breakdowns of their spending at the click of a button rather than via monthly invoices in the mail, prosumers (consumers who also produce energy) want to take an active role in their energy management.
 Users want to not only view but also control their energy production and consumption to automatically minimize costs and emissions, without sacrificing comfort.

 Energy management systems (EMS) should therefore put end users in the driver’s seat – and not just for their smart electric vehicle (EV) charging.
 They also want to control when their battery charges, where their surplus solar power is directed or how warm their house is heated.
+Accurate energy monitoring is essential for users to make informed decisions, whether it’s optimizing self-consumption or tracking their savings.

 How do we know this?
 Because we take the time to better understand end users’ needs.